AILET Syllabus 2021

 Problem solving ability

-English- In this section, the questions will be based on Grammar, vocabulary, antonyms, synonyms, choosing the correct words, idioms and phrases and jumble words and sentences.
-The section will also have an English comprehension to evaluate the candidates’ interpretation and answering capability.
+English - The candidate in this section will encounter questions on English Grammar, vocabulary, antonyms, synonyms, choosing the correct words, idioms and phrases and jumble words and sentences.
+There will also be questions on English comprehension that will be designed to evaluate the candidates’ interpretation and answering capability.

-Elementary Mathematics- Under this section, the questions will be based on 10th standard’s mathematics syllabus.
+Elementary Mathematics - The candidate in this section will face mathematics questions which will be based on 10th standard’s mathematics syllabus.

 Law of Torts